Skip to main content

 Payroll Cycle

 Employers are mandated to pay salaries at least twice a month.
 However, employees can opt to receive their salary on a monthly basis instead.
-Payments must be made within 10 working days following the end of the month.
-If employers fail to comply with this deadline, they are subject to late fees as set by the Minister of Social Security and Labour.
+Payments for work performed during a calendar month must generally be made within 10 working days following the end of the month, unless labor law rules or the employment contract provide otherwise.
+If employers fail to comply with the statutory deadlines, they may be liable for late payment consequences under the Labour Code.

 Overtime Pay